 Similarly, high order central differences are defined as :

 Note – The central differences on the same horizontal line have the same suffix

 Bessel’s Interpolation formula –

 It is very useful when u = 1/2.
 It gives a better estimate when 1/4 < u < 3/4

-Here f(0) is the origin point usually taken to be mid point, since bessel’s is used to interpolate near the centre.
+Here f(0) is the origin point usually taken to be mid point, since Bessel’s is used to interpolate near the center.

 h is called the interval of difference and u = ( x – f(0) ) / h, Here f(0) is term at the origin chosen.